Laboratory response to COVID-19

 Visitors to the Laboratory must agree to wear a mask and socially distance, regardless of vaccination status.
 Only visitors who have a valid COVID Visitor Pass will be able to enter Laboratory facilities.
 Visitors may access the COVID Visitor Pass app via https://attestation.ll.mit.edu.
 The COVID Visitor Pass is good until midnight and requires an initial acknowledgement of compliance to access the Laboratory, a daily health attestation, and a vaccine status attestation.
+Visitors who are fully vaccinated must present proof of vaccination.
 Visitors who are not fully vaccinated must provide proof of a negative COVID test taken no more than three days before their visit.

 Please see the user guide for more information.

 The paper self-attestation form will be available to visitors, if required.
 Visitors may bring a completed copy of the Visitor Screening Questionnaire with them (completed no more than 24 hours prior to their visit) or can complete the form on site.